Sudeley Castle: Art collection

 The bedrock of Sudeley's art collection was built upon the Strawberry Hill House Sale of 1842.
 It was one of the most impressive auctions of its day, lasting some 32 days, selling off the art collection of Horace Walpole, son of Robert Walpole, who is generally considered the first Prime Minister of Great Britain.
 The collection was added to throughout the Victorian age, and then again on the inheritance part of the art collection of Victorian businessman James Morrison of Basildon Park.

-Not everything in the castle's collection neatly falls into the art category, with artefacts such as a prayer book and love letter belonging to Queen Catherine Parr, weaponry, and the Bohun Book of Hours, one of only six of its kind to survive to the modern day.
+Not everything in the castle's collection neatly falls into the art category, with artefacts such as a prayer book and love letter belonging to Catherine Parr, weaponry, and the Bohun Book of Hours, one of only six of its kind to survive to the modern day.

-Not all the art collection is on display to the public, with a selection of it in the exhibitions; the rest is kept in the family private rooms.
+Not all the art collection is on display to the public, with a selection of it in the exhibitions; the rest is kept in the family's private rooms.
 The castle does hold specialist art tours that takes small groups of visitors around the private quarters to view the art; however, these need to be booked in advance to ensure availability.

 This is a selection of some of the art highlighted at the castle.